NiharikaSinghRazdan/Devops_Codes/README.md

 # Devops_Codes
-Codes are written using terraform and ansible
+Infrastructure implementation is done using terraform and downloaded wordpress site using script